lsst-ts/ts_ofc/doc/user-guide/user-guide.rst

   ofc_data.intrinsic_zk

-This is a dictionary that contains the intrinsic wavefront errors for each filter and for each sensor.
+This is a dictionary that contains the intrinsic double zernike wavefront errors for each filter and for each sensor.
 In the case above, we used the empty filter.
 If you want to check the intrinsic aberrations for no filter simply do:

 .. code-block:: python

-  ofc_data.intrinsic_zk[""]
+  ofc_data.intrinsic_zk["r"]

 You can also check what are the available filters with: